Entertaining the RV Life

 This is part of my Forks in the Road: Recipes From Across America series, where week by week, I'll explore the foods and flavors of America and recreate the most popular recipes from all 50 states.

 There are a million recipes for chicken spaghetti on the internet.
-Some use cream of mushroom soup, cream cheese, or sour cream as the base of the sauce, while others would never dream of adding canned soup or processed cheese to their recipe.
+Some use cream of mushroom soup, cream cheese, or sour cream as the base, while others would never dream of adding canned soup or processed cheese.

 Bowl of queso with a hot sauce drizzle and cheese and cilantro garnish